 - Cost-efficient than nearshore or onshore outsourcing.

 - Dedicated teams are in different time zones and cultures.

 Successful Companies That Leverage Dedicated Teams

 The dedicated team model is not limited to small and medium enterprises or startups only.
-In fact, many of the world-renowned companies have adopted it.
+In fact, many of world-renowned companies have adopted it.
 Here are some examples of successful companies that leverage dedicated teams.

 Zapier works in 17 time zones and 28 different counties.
 It has an entirely remote work culture.
 Wade Foster, the co-founder of Zappier, says, “Distributed development is a better way to work, that allows hiring smart people no matter where in the world.”